peteatkinson/redis-ratelimiting/README.md

 The first and proberbly the most simpliest of algorithms to implmenet rate-limiting with is known as the Token bucket.

-Simply, how it works - is we keep track of the requests coming in with a Redis Hash.
+__Simply, how it works__ is we keep track of the requests coming in with a Redis Hash.

 See below for an example for each unique request that comes in.
 ```
 127.0.0.1 (user-1): {"ts": "1639986575", "tokens": 5}
 ```